-What Is the Moderately Armored Feat?
+Why Take The Moderately Armored Feat?

 Medium armor can, if you take the wrong one, quickly become a burden for rogues giving them disadvantage on their stealth rolls.

-Scale and Half-Plate are out for the disadvantage they impose, so that leaves us with the Chain Shirt and Breast-Plate.
+Scale and Half-Plate are out for the stealth disadvantage they impose, so that leaves us with the Chain Shirt and Breast-Plate.

-If you’re counting along with me, you’ve already realized we now have our wiry rogue at an Armor Class of 17 or 18, depending on your budget.
+Along with a shield, If you’re counting along with me, you’ve already realized we now have our wiry rogue at an Armor Class of 17 or 18, depending on your budget.